nicolerg/gtex-admixture-la/colocalization/README.md

 module load tabix # tabix
 ```

-You will also need to install [`FINEMAP`](http://www.christianbenner.com/), soft-link the executable to a file named `finemap`, and add the directory with the `finemap` soft link to your PATH.
+You will also need to install [`FINEMAP v1.1`](http://www.christianbenner.com/), soft-link the executable to a file named `finemap`, and add the directory with the `finemap` soft link to your PATH.

 Contact Mike Gloudemans about access to the colocalization wrapper pipeline: mgloud@stanford.edu